tiagomelojuca/otclient-wiki/FAQ.md

 ### Can I use OTClient for commercial purposes?
 Yes, you can!
 OTClient is made available under the MIT license, thus this means that you can do whatever you want, commercial, non-commercial, closed or open.
-You are only required to distribute your customized OTClient including a copy of the license copyright notice, it is located in the repository in the file named LICENSE.
+You are only required to distribute your customized OTClient included with a copy of the license copyright notice, located in the repository in the file named LICENSE.